grouprise/grouprise/docs/upgrading.rst

 #.
 Run `make install` with the same parameters that you used during the first installation.
 #.
 Read the release notes for the relevant versions and adjust the settings
    (in ``/etc/grouprise/``) if necessary.
 #.
-Run `stadtctl migrate` in order to apply outstanding database migrations.
+Run `grouprisectl migrate` in order to apply outstanding database migrations.
 #.
 Start the grouprise process (e.g. ``service uwsgi start``)